Qualifying Exam FAQ

 Q: When do I have to take the Qualifying Exam?

-A: Students in the direct PhD program must take the Qualifying Exam no later than the third offering after matriculation.
-Students in the regular PhD program must take the Qualifying Exam no later than the second offering after matriculation.
-Example: a student who matriculates in Fall 2021, must take the exam on or before Fall 2022 (if regular PhD program) or Spring 2023 (if direct PhD program).
+A: Students in the direct PhD program must take the Qualifying Exam no later than the third offering after their first term of enrollment.
+Students in the regular PhD program must take the Qualifying Exam no later than the second offering after their initial term of enrollment.
+Example: a student who initially enrolls in the fall semester, must take the exam on or before the following fall (if regular PhD program) or the following spring (if direct PhD program).
 You may take the exam earlier, if desired, with advisor permission.

 Q: How do I sign up to take the Qualifying Exam?